Skip to Main Content

 If you use multiple operators (AND, OR, NOT), they are treated with left-to-right precedence unless you also use brackets to group search terms.

-Library Research guides
+Library research guides

 Library Research Guides provide summaries of the best resources for the various disciplines studied at Bond.
 Resources include journal databases and other specialised resources.